 - Those diagnosed with ADHD begin seeking cocaine addiction treatment sooner than those who do not have ADHD.

-- Those diagnosed with ADHD that starting smoking cannabis and using cannabis-related products at a young age resulted in much more severe cocaine abuse problems later on.
+- Those diagnosed with ADHD that started smoking cannabis and using cannabis-related products at a young age resulted in much more severe cocaine abuse problems later on.

-Cocaine is a stimulant amphetamine, and it produces effects similar to the stimulants usually prescribed to treat ADHD.
+Cocaine is a stimulant that produces effects similar to the stimulants usually prescribed to treat ADHD.
 Using cocaine causes a surge in dopamine, making up for the lack of dopamine in an ADHD-diagnosed user.
 Think of cocaine use for ADHD as producing the exact opposite effects of cocaine use in someone who doesn’t have ADHD.
 Whereas someone using cocaine that does not have ADHD will more than likely experience that classic “rush” and high energy, a user with ADHD will most likely give off signs of sedation.
-Blank stares, calmness, and daydreaming are common in cocaine users with ADHD, but the calmness does come with adverse effects.
+Blank stares, calmness, and daydreaming are common in cocaine users with ADHD, but this artificial serenity does come with adverse effects.

 Users of cocaine with ADHD will be relatively more irritable and become agitated quickly.
-This is due to the fact that, and I can personally vouch for this, the effects of ADHD medications, stimulants, in particular, are non-euphoric and are generally unpleasant.
-As someone who was prescribed Ritalin as a treatment for my ADHD, I can tell you firsthand that most of the effects associated with stimulants to treat ADHD are unpleasant and may often make the user experience depersonalization and a lack of motivation.
+This is due to the fact that the effects of ADHD medications, stimulants, in particular, are non-euphoric and are generally unpleasant.
+So, does cocaine help ADHD?
+Not in the long run.

 Cocaine, while it may offer a short-term way to negate the effects of ADHD, cocaine use is dangerous, and cocaine for ADHD should never be considered.
-If someone with ADHD is to engage in cocaine use as an attempt to “treat” their disorder, they put themselves at an extremely high risk to develop an addiction.
+If someone is using cocaine with ADHD as an attempt to “treat” their disorder, they put themselves at an extremely high risk to develop an addiction.
 Prescribed stimulant medications such as brands of methylphenidate and amphetamine are much safer, legal ways to curb the effects that ADHD may have on your life.